 Phelps, Wisconsin 54554

 Wisconsin and Upper Michigan’s premier hunting preserve featuring guided elk, whitetail deer and upland bird hunts.
-We also offer guided fishing and top-notch shooting courses for trap, skeet and sporting clays.
+We also offer guided fishing and top-notch shooting courses for trap and sporting clays.